Ran Min: During Shi Hu's reign

-During the confusion after Shi Hu's death
+After Shi Hu's death

-After Shi Hu's death in 349, his youngest son and crown prince Shi Shi became emperor, but the government was controlled by Shi Shi's mother Empress Dowager Liu and the official Zhang Chai.
+After Shi Hu's death in May 349, his youngest son and crown prince Shi Shi became emperor, but the government was controlled by Shi Shi's mother Empress Dowager Liu and the official Zhang Chai.
 Shi Shi's older brother Shi Zun, the Prince of Pengcheng, was unhappy about the situation, and a number of generals who were unimpressed with Empress Dowager Liu and Zhang, including Ran Min, suggested that he march to the capital Yecheng and overthrow them.
 Shi Zun did so – and also promised to create Ran Min crown prince if they were victorious.

-In May, Shi Zun's army was stationed in Dangyin, with 90,000 soldiers, and Ran Min was appointed as the vanguard.
+On 12 June, Shi Zun's army was stationed in Dangyin, with 90,000 soldiers, and Ran Min was appointed as the vanguard.
 Zhang Chai planned to send troops to intercept them, but when the soldiers and civilians of Yecheng heard that Shi Zun and his men had arrived, they all fled the city to surrender, and Zhang Chai was unable to stop them.
 Shi Zun successfully entered Yecheng, killed Zhang Chai, deposed Shi Shi, and ascended the throne as emperor.
 He then appointed Ran Min as the commander-in-chief of all military forces at home and abroad, the general of the auxiliary state, and the recorder of the imperial secretariat, to assist in government Affairs.

 Shi Zun claimed the imperial title.
 However, he did not appoint Ran Min crown prince as promised, but rather appointed another nephew Shi Yan (石衍) crown prince.
 Further, while he gave Ran Min important posts, he did not allow him to have control of the government, as Ran Min wished.
 Ran Min became disgruntled.

 At this time, prince Shi Chong, who was stationed at Jicheng, led an army of 50,000.
 He decided to depose Shi Zun after he heard that Shi Zun had killed Shi Shi and established himself as the emperor.
 Shi Zun's attempt to persuade Shi Chong to withdraw failed, so he sent Ran Min and Li Nong to lead 100,000 elite soldiers to attack Shi Chong.
-Ran Min and his troops defeated Shi Chong at Pingji and captured him in Yuanshi County (Shi Chong was later executed), killing more than 30,000 of his soldiers.
+Ran Min and his troops defeated Shi Chong at Pingji and captured him in Yuanshi County (Note: Shi Chong was later executed.), killing more than 30,000 of his soldiers.